Financial Aid

 Q:

-What are things that may impact my financial aid awards?
+What are things that may impact my financial aid offer?

 A:

-All of the following may impact your financial aid award:
+All of the following may impact your financial aid offer:

 • Classes that you choose.
 Financial Aid can only be awarded for classes that apply to your major/program requirements.
 (Course Program of Study)

 • Number of credits you take.
-Awards are generally based on full-time enrollment (12 credits or greater).
+Offers are generally based on full-time enrollment (12 credits or greater).
 Your financial aid may be reduced if you are taking less credits.

 • Attendance.
 If you do not begin attendance or you drop classes after you get your financial aid, you may owe back money.
 (Participation Verification)